MartinGudel/MGSQLConfigure/README.md

 TODO: all

 #Contribute
-    put your comments on themigrationwizard.comments
+    put your comments on themigrationwizard.com